AbelG101/foodie/README.md

-> This is a webiste that lists meals with the option to checkout the recipe and to give a thumbs up if you like it.
-Its built on the [mealDb API](https://www.themealdb.com/api.php), an external API to display data about each meal.
+> This is a website that lists meals with the option to check out the recipe and give a thumbs up if you like it.
+It's built on the [mealDb API](https://www.themealdb.com/api.php), an external API to display data about each meal.